 In From Lowbrow to Nobrow (2005) he proposes artertainment for the first time, which he reiterates in his American Crime Fiction (2016), as the benchmark of fiction of “nobrow”, by which any particular genre or popular fiction can be judged or tested.
 No doubt, artertainment guaranteed that Swirski would select the qualified political fictions for study.
 Similarly, artertainment sets the criteria with reference to which the five political works are studied as well.
 It lays down three criteria: 1) the power to entertain, 2) the artistic or aesthetic virtues, and 3) the social dimension (Swirski, 2016: 1-26).

 In American Political Fictions, although Swirski is very brief in proving the five works’ power to entertain (for their status as bestsellers or popular art indicates it well), he makes enormous efforts to apply Criterion 2) and 3), that is, to demonstrate the works’ artistic virtues and their social dimension.
-As he illustrates, for instance, Picture This possesses artistic virtues such as unconventional or formless structure, narrative digression in addition to its resort to dramatic counterpoint, tragicomic fusion, ironic conceit etc. (Swirski, 2015: 23-24), and the rap uses poetic license like rhyme and meters to heighten artistic effect.
+As he illustrates, for instance, Picture This possesses artistic virtues such as unconventional or formless structure, narrative digression in addition to its resort to dramatic counterpoint, tragicomic fusion, ironic conceit, etc. (Swirski, 2015: 23-24), and the rap uses poetic license like rhyme and meters to heighten artistic effect.
 In regard to what is artistic or aesthetic, Swirski is much of a Formalist or Modernist believing that the artistic depends on something rather strange, unconventional, variational or innovative.
-So in his mind, Heller’s “hisrorature” is artistic and so is Beaton’s topical satire that attains universality and the rap that makes the best of music and poetry (Beaton, 2004; Heller, 1998).
+Therefore, in his mind, Heller’s “hisrorature” is artistic and so is Beaton’s topical satire that attains universality and the rap that makes the best of music and poetry (Beaton, 2004; Heller, 1998).

 His strongest argument is about Criterion 3).
-By examining the fictitious and factual world in parallel, Swirski enables us to see that the political fictions not only have social dimension but even more.
-If average literature expresses social dimension through imitation or representation of the actual world, “imitate” and “represent”, he gives us to understand, are simply not enough for that purpose for the political fictions in question.
+By examining the fictitious and factual world in parallel, Swirski enables us to see that the political fictions not only have a social dimension but even more.
+If average literature expresses the social dimension through imitation or representation of the actual world, “imitate” and “represent”, he gives us to understand, are simply not enough for that purpose for the political fictions in question.
 Certainly they often imitate or represent the actual world, but they are equally liable to misrepresent it or even distort it as in a fantasy, so no one may recognize it easily.
-But “stories don’t have to be real to be true” (2015: 134), says he, so neither do the political fictions, which, represent it or distort it, are inevitably true to the actual world.
+But “stories don’t have to be real to be true” (Swirski, 2015: 134), says he, so neither do the political fictions, which, represent it or distort it, are inevitably true to the actual world.

 Insofar as “imitate” is concerned, ironically, it is often politics that imitates art (2015: 4), or in other words, fiction that makes life (2015: 2), rather than the other way round, so much so that, take The West Wing for example, one would not possibly sever the real from the reel.
 By being true or rather by making fiction and fact true to each other, Swirski points out, the political fictions express profound social dimension and chiefly for this they qualify as artertainment.